Miami, Miami Beach and Hialeah mayoral races seize spotlight as South Florida voters head to the polls - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 COCONUT GROVE, FLA.
-(WSVN) - South Floridians are headed to the polls for Election Day, with mayoral races in three Miami-Dade County cities seizing the spotlight.
+(WSVN) - South Floridians are headed to the polls for Election Day, with mayoral races in three Miami-Dade County cities to be decided.

 Voters in Miami, Hialeah and Miami Beach will be choosing a new mayor, and some commissioner seats are also up for grabs.

-In Miami, the top six contenders in the mayoral race — Joe Carollo, Alex Diaz de la Portilla, Emilio Gonzalez, Eileen Higgins, Ken Russell and Xavier Suarez — have all had previous government experience.
+In Miami, the top six contenders in the mayoral race — Joe Carollo, Alex Diaz de la Portilla, Emilio Gonzalez, Eileen Higgins, Ken Russell and Xavier Suarez — have all held office previously and have had long political careers.

+Carollo, a current city commissioner, has previously served twice as mayor of Miami.
+He was also sued successfully by local businesses for weaponizing police resources against them.

+Diaz de la Portilla, a former commissioner, was suspended from office for a host of corruption charges, all of which were later dropped due to inconsistent witness testimony.

+Gonzalez, a previous city manager and former CEO of Miami International Airport, successfully sued the city to stop them from pushing the elections to 2026.

+Higgins is a Miami-Dade commissioner, Russell is a former city commissioner, and Suarez is a former city mayor and the father of current mayor Francis Suarez.

-If no candidate garners more than 50% of the vote, the top two will face off in a runoff election set for Dec.
-9.
+If no candidate garners more than 50% of the vote, the top two will advance to a Dec.
+9 runoff election.

 In Miami Beach, current Mayor Steven Meiner will square off against City Commissioner Kristen Rosen Gonzalez.
 Voters will also elect candidates in three commission seat races.